Rurucchi/discord-ram-limiter/README.md

 # Discord Ram Limiter
+Fork of "Discord Ram Limiter" by faraj, miaf and UncleTyrone.
+- Added support for DiscordPTB and Discord Canary.

+Original `readme.md`:

 A program that limits the memory usage of Discord by preventing unnecessary cache with the function  ```SetProcessWorkingSetSize()```

 # Revision